Startup Acquisitions: Acquihires and Talent Hoarding: Introduction

 \paragraph{Related literature.} Our paper is most closely related to the literature studying the economics of startup acquisitions.
 Much of the early literature examined, in various settings, how the prospect of an acquisition affects the incentives of startups and incumbents to invest in innovation \citep[e.g.,][]{Mason2013, norback2012, gans2000incumbency, phillips2013, Rasmusen1988}.
 Following \cite{Cunningham2021}, who demonstrated that incumbents may acquire startups for anticompetitive reasons, a large literature has studied the effects a more restrictive merger policy would have on innovation and overall welfare \citep{motta2021big, cabral2020merger, cabral2023big, katz2020bigtech, letina2023killer}.
 Others examine how acquisitions can steer the direction of innovation \citep{bryan2020antitrust, callander2021novelty, dijk2021start}, and \cite{fumagalli2020shelving} consider the impact of financial constraints.
 Several papers consider dynamic incentives \citep{cabral2018standing, bryan2020antitrust, hollenbeck2020, denicolo2021acquisitions}.
 A key insight is that if the incumbent pulls too far ahead in the technology space, the pace of innovation will go down.
-There is also the possibility that the incumbent creates a kill-zone that disincentivizes entry, either by acquiring entrants, copying their products, or heavily investing in innovation \citep{kamepalli2021kill, teh2022acquisition, shelegia2021kill, bao2023killer}.
+There is also the possibility that the incumbent creates a kill-zone that disincentivizes entry, either by acquiring entrants, copying their products, or investing heavily in innovation \citep{kamepalli2021kill, teh2022acquisition, shelegia2021kill, bao2023killer}.
 On the empirical side, \cite{ederer2023great} show that startups increasingly favor acquisitions over IPOs as exit strategies.
 Finally, several papers empirically study acquisitions in the tech sector \citep{affeldt2021big, affeldt2021competitors, prado2022, jin2023, gugler2023start, eisfeld2022entry, gautier2020mergers}.
-Our paper differs from this literature by considering startups that are not potential competitors of the incumbents.
-The main channel through which acquisitions create inefficiencies is thus fundamentally different.